brycewray/hugo-site/content/posts/2021/03/next-steps.md

 Considering how much I've [lately tried to limit my dealings with dependency-heavy stuff](/posts/2021/02/simplify-simplify/), it's amazing how much I've come to like developing within Next.js.
 I find it much more straightforward than the React-based [Gatsby](https://www.gatsbyjs.com) SSG with which I futzed [back in 2019](/posts/2019/07/why-staying-with-hugo/).
 Indeed, Next.js boasts many capabilities out-of-the-proverbial-box that require a disturbing number of plugins and often-glitchy configuration hassles in Gatsby.

-To be fair, though, I should also note that I'd have been lost React-wise had I not spent the earlier time working with Gatsby and React's [JSX](https://reactjs.org/docs/introducing-jsx.html)---*e.g.*, here's an extremely simple footer component in JSX:
+To be fair, though, I should also note that I'd have been lost React-wise had I not spent the earlier time working with Gatsby and React's [JSX](https://reactjs.org/docs/introducing-jsx.html) --- *e.g.*, here's an extremely simple footer component in JSX:

 ``` jsx
 let copyrightYr = new Date().getFullYear()